 SAUCE_USERNAME as an environment variable.

-A portable framework for testing web applications.
+A portable framework for testing web apps.

 A part of the Selenium suite that specializes in running multiple tests across different browsers, operating systems, and machines in parallel.
 Selenium Grid has two versions: Grid 1 (older) and Grid 2 (newer).